RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeBuildItemType` through the ``build-type`` attribute if the value is ``objects``.
 This set of attributes specifies a set of object files used to build static libraries or test programs.
+Objects Items must not be included on multiple paths through the build dependency graph with identical build options.
+Violating this can cause race conditions in the build system due to duplicate installs and multiple instances of build tasks.
 All explicit attributes shall be specified.
-The explicit attributes for this type are:
+The explicit attributes for this type
+are:

 cflags
     The attribute value shall be a list.
 Each list element shall be a